galdor/erl-mhttp/doc/handbook.md

 Servers are created by `mhttp_server_sup` supervisor based on the configuration of the `mhttp` application.
 Servers are identified by an atom.
 Each server process is registered as `mhttp_server_<id>` where `<id>` is its identifier.
-For example, the process of the `default` server is registered as `mhttp_server_default`.
+For example, the process of the `test` server would be registered as `mhttp_server_test`.

-The `default` server is created with default options if application configuration does not contain a server with that identifier.

 The following example configures a server named `example`.